abport/cv/README.md

 * **ATS-Friendly Structure:**  Increase your chances of getting noticed by applicant tracking systems.
 * **Rich Text Editing:**  Format your summary, experience, and projects with ease using the Quill.js editor.
 * **Flexible Customization:**  Add custom contact items, tweak fonts and colors, control line height, and more.
 * **Easy Export & PDF Conversion:** Download your resume as an HTML file and use your browser's built-in print-to-PDF function for perfect results.
+* **Resume Import:** Easily import resumes previously generated with this tool to edit and update them without rewriting from scratch.

 ## 🚀 Getting Started